 Also note that PayPal is primarily used for Card-Not-Present (CNP) transactions online.
 CNP transactions are the most common types of transactions for potential fraud, whether true fraud or friendly fraud.

-If you are facing PayPal chargebacks, there is a chance that the cardholder is attempting to get some goods or services for free, and use the chargeback process to do it.
+If you are facing PayPal chargebacks, there is a chance that the cardholder is attempting to get some goods or services for free, and using the chargeback process to do it.

 Businesses that process e-commerce and other card-not-present transactions—including the over 17 million who use PayPal for payments—are quickly learning about the risks and realities of chargebacks.